Zereges/pidgin-latex/README.md

 ### ToDo
 - Retrieve bgcolor, fgcolor and font size from gtk settings, pidgin preferences or directly from message, whichever has higher priority.
 - Figure out how to resolve quite long (1second) Latex and dvipng calls which causes pidgin to stop responding.
-- Unescape newlines and ampersands back to their true form.

 ### Bugs
 Please report any bugs you found to zereges&lt;at&gt;ekirei.cz or message me directly at github.
 Attach debug widnow output or screenshots if necessary.